skychatorg/skychat/README.md

 - 💻 Is trivial to install & configure

-When multichannel is enabled, here is what it looks like:
+Here is what the application looks like:
 ![overall-screenshot](./app/doc/screenshot.png)